imxtx/awesome-controllable-speech-synthesis/README.md

 # Awesome Controllable Speech Synthesis

 This is an evolving repo for the survey: [Towards Controllable Speech Synthesis in the Era of Large Language Models: A Survey](https://arxiv.org/abs/2412.06602).
-If you find our survey useful for your research, please 📚cite📚 the following paper:
+If you find our survey useful for your research, please consider 📚citing📚 the following paper:

 ```latex
 @article{xie2024towards,